Last Updated on February 10, 2024 by Louise Carter

 If you have oversized bedding (like a king-sized blanket on a queen-sized mattress), consider tucking your blanket into place at night.

 It’ll likely restrict your movement in bed.
-The blankets will feel comparatively tight against your body, so if you’re prone to claustrophobia, is this may not the most comfortable solution.
+The blankets will feel comparatively tight against your body, so this may not be the most comfortable solution if you’re prone to claustrophobia.

 If you remain content to tuck your blankets and bedding, the best approach is to use “hospital corners.”
 This approach, also popular for hotel beds, keeps blankets in place, reducing the risk of slippage.